DEAP/deap/doc/tutorials/basic/part4.rst

 Using Multiple Processors
 =========================

 This section of the tutorial shows all the work that is needed to distribute operations in DEAP.
-Distribution relies on serialization of objects and serialization is usually done by pickling, thus all objects that are distributed (functions and arguments, e.g. individuals and parameters) must be pickleable.
-This means modifications made to an object on a distant processing unit will not be made available to the other processing units (including the master one) if it is not explicitly communicated through function arguments and return values.
+Distribution relies on serialization of objects which is usually done by pickling, thus all objects that are distributed (functions and arguments, e.g. individuals and parameters) must be pickleable.
+This means that modifications made to an object on a distant processing unit will not be made available to the other processing units (including the master one) if it is not explicitly communicated through function arguments and return values.

 Scalable Concurent Operations in Python (SCOOP)
 -----------------------------------------------